 When it comes to problem-solving, let your child try on their own first.
 If you’re always stepping in and fixing everything before they can ever try, they will never learn to do things for themselves.
-You can listen and encourage them while they arrive at their own solutions, but by letting them figure out the problem themselves, they will develop critical skills that will make them better adult in the future.
+Remember, you can’t be there for them every second of their life.
+Instead, listen and encourage them as they arrive at their own solutions.
+By letting them figure out the problem themselves, they will develop critical skills that will make them better adults in the future.

 We never like seeing our kids unhappy, but if we give them everything they ever ask for or always say “yes” to their requests, we’re creating more unhappy grownups.
 Learning how to deal with disappointment is important because your kids will not get every job or promotion they seek as adults.
 Let them develop this skill now so they grow up with poise.

 Kids need structure and routine.
 It lets them know what to expect and makes them feel secure.
 Need help creating one?
 Use the S’moresUp app!

 Kids follow what they see every day and guess what?
 That’s YOU!
 If you want them to have good manners, be a shining example of that.
 If you want them to read more, pull out a book instead of flipping on the TV.
 Model good behavior and it will be copied!

 Be consistent with consequences

 Even the best kids break the rules.
 Set clear rules and expectations together as a family.
 When these rules are broken, always follow through, or your kid will think they can get away with anything.

 Kids need to learn how to make decisions for themselves.
 While you can’t allow them to watch that scary movie, you can allow them to have choices of positive items in your safe living space.
 Let them choose from agreeable options for the family movie night or what they want for dinner.
 Giving them some control is a good thing!